microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 - **Lock Bits**: There is one Exclusive Lock bit and 6 Shared Lock bits (allowing 64 shared locks) in the RecordInfo.
 - **Tentative**: a record marked Tentative is very short-term; it indicates that the thread is performing a Tentative insertion of the record, and may make the Tentative record final by removing the Tentative bit, or may back off the insertion by setting the record to Invalid and returning RETRY_NOW.
 - **Sealed**: a record marked Sealed is one for which an update is known to be in progress.
 Sealed records are "visible" only short-term (e.g. a single call to Upsert or RMW, or a transfer to/from the `LockTable`).
 A thread encountering this should immediately return RETRY_NOW.
   - Sealing is done via `RecordInfo.Seal`.
 This is used in locking scenarios rather than a sequence of "CAS to set Sealed; test Sealed bit because the after-Seal locking is fuzzy; we don't know whether the record was CTT'd before or after a post-Seal lock, and thus we don't know if the transferred record "owns" our lock. `RecordInfo.Seal` does a CAS with both the XLock and Seal bits, then Unlocks the XLock bit; this ensures it works whether SupportsLocking is true or false.
 It returns true if successsful or false if another thread Sealed the record.
-However, `ManualFasterOperations` must not try to lock as it owns the lock already.
+However, `LockableUnsafeContext` must not try to lock as it owns the lock already.
 - **Invalid**: This is a well-known bit from v1 included here for clarity: its behavior is that the record is to be skipped, using its `.PreviousAddress` to move along the chain.
 This has relevance to some areas of [Record Transfers](#record-transfers), particularly with respect to the `ReadCache`.

 Additionally, the `SupportsLocking` flag has been moved from IFunctions to a `FasterKV` constructor argument.
 This value must be uniform across all asessions.
 It is only to control the locking done by FasterKV; this replaces the concept of user-controlled locking that was provided with the `IFunctions` methods for concurrent record access.